Sarah Holbrook MBACP Registered Counsellor and Coach

 If you choose to work with me as a counsellor, when you’re sharing your world and inner most feelings, you can trust me to never judge.
 Being truly heard is a powerful thing and I’m here to listen and create a safe space for you to work through things in your own way, at your own pace and removed from your day-to-day life.

 Choosing the right counsellor to support you through tough times can be a difficult in itself.
 The emotions and feelings you're experiencing are private and the idea of sharing these may leave you feeling vulnerable and exposed.
 It’s important to feel safe, comfortable…and to feel a connection with your therapist.
-This is why I offer a complementary 30-minute session where we can get to know each other and you can ask any questions
+With this in mind, I offer a complementary 30 minute online session where we can say hello, we can both find out more, and you can ask any questions you may have.

-I offer short and long term counselling sessions, and have a counselling room on Halifax Road in Huddersfield.
-This is close to Huddersfield town centre and is only a short drive from the M62, so easily accessible from Brighouse, Halifax, Bradford, Leeds and Manchester.
-I'm easy to find, there's plenty of parking and my counselling room is warm, calm and inviting. **During this period of social distancing, and inline with Government recommendations, I'm not working face to face but continue to work online and offer telephone sessions.**
+I offer short and long term counselling sessions, and have a counselling room in Huddersfield - a short drive from the M62 and so easily accessible from Brighouse, Halifax, Bradford, Leeds and Manchester.
+I'm easy to find and my counselling room is warm, calm and inviting.

 How can counselling help?